Ari-Zerner/blog/content/posts/my-career-values.md

 ## Connection

 I'm primarily driven by personal connection.
-I'm at my happiest when I'm surrounded by friends – talking, gaming, partying, the activity doesn't matter much when I'm with good people.
+I'm at my happiest when I'm surrounded by friends – chatting around a fire, playing board games, enjoying a party, or anything so long as I'm with good people.
 I pay a lot of attention to social dynamics, greedily gathering information about how the people around me relate to each other.
 I want to be a positive impact on the people I encounter; when someone offers a way I can help them, I eagerly spring into action.

 In my career, this means I want to collaborate closely with my team.
 I want projects to be group efforts with sharing of ideas on strategy and design, with pair programming and code reviews so each person on the team has a sense of what others are doing, rather than each of us doing head-down work that only occasionally interacts with the others.
 I want to interface with teams beyond my own, integrating into the larger structure of the company.